 Here, we'll cover some of the lesser-known facts and stats on STIs.
 If you want to know the basics and how to best protect yourself, you'll find all the information on our Safer sex webpages and in our Jean Hailes Magazine article on STIs.

-Many STIs, such as chlamydia and gonorrhea, commonly show no signs or symptoms, and often women (and men) do not realise they are infected.
+Many STIs, such as chlamydia and gonorrhoea, commonly show no signs or symptoms, and often women (and men) do not realise they are infected.
 Signs of these infections in women – such as painful urination, a difference in vaginal discharge, or bleeding – can also be mild or easy to dismiss as other conditions such as a UTI (urinary tract infection) or candida (thrush).

 This is why if you or the person you're having sex with is at risk of STIs, it's important to get tested.
 You can't tell just by looking at someone or yourself – you need to get tested.